kunjee17/kunjee17.github.io/content/about.md

 > Partially natural ambidextrous, a proper south paw and a true Sagittarius.

-I am also Founder of [Fuzzy Cloud](https://fuzzycloud.in/), Speaker / OSS Contributor.
+I am also Founder of [Fuzzy Cloud](https://fuzzycloud.in/), Speaker and OSS Contributor.
 I maintained awesome OSS (Open Source Software) project called [awesome-fable](https://github.com/kunjee17/awesome-fable) and few other not so famous ones.
 I love softwares in mobile, web and everything around it.
 Especially if those are in Functional Programming.
 Currently I am focusing more on Machine Learning and Data Science from the Functional Programming point of view.

 It has been 11+ years in Software Industry writing code, being blogger, talking food, running marathon sprint and run, occasionally doing MMA and few other things after that.